cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Clock Triggered Tasks
 =====================

-In a :term:`datetime cycling` suite the time represented by the :term:`cycle points <cycle point>` bear no relation to the real-world time.
+In a :term:`datetime cycling` workflow the time represented by the :term:`cycle points <cycle point>` bear no relation to the real-world time.
 Using clock-triggers we can make tasks wait until their cycle point time before running.